Numi2/unchained/context.md

 ## Unchained: Epoch-based, PoW-minted, PQ-secure blockchain

 ### Goal and high-level model
 Unchained divides time into fixed-length epochs.
 Miners generate self-contained coins via memory-hard PoW during an epoch.
-At the epoch boundary the network finalizes an anchor that commits to the set of selected coins via a Merkle root.
+At the epoch boundary the network finalizes an anchor that commits to the set of selected coins via a Merkle aroot.
 Each coin can be verified independently using its epoch anchor and a Merkle proof, enabling light verification and efficient sync.

 ### Consensus primitives
 - **Epochs**: Fixed seconds per epoch from config.
 Anchors form a chain: each new anchor commits to the previous anchor hash and to the Merkle root of selected coin IDs for the epoch that just ended.